 - Use overripe bananas.
 Regular bananas aren’t as sweet as overripe bananas and they don’t mash up like overripe bananas, so make sure to use overripe bananas.

 - Mash the banana.
-Use a fork or potato masher to mash the banana.
+Use a fork, the bottom of a whisk, an electric mixer or potato masher to mash the banana.

-- Lumps are ok.
-Your mashed bananas don’t need to be completely smooth.
-Lumps will bake into delicious little bits of bananas.
+- Mashed bananas don’t need to be smooth.
+The lumps will bake into delicious little bits of bananas!

 - Freeze leftover slices.
 The loaf or slices can be frozen.
 I prefer freezing individual slices because they thaw faster.